cisagov/ScubaGear/baselines/aad.md

 ### License Requirements

-- An Azure subscription is required to send the logs to an external system such as the agency's SIEM.
+- An Azure subscription is required to send the logs to an external system such as the agency's Security Information and Event Management (SIEM).

 ### Implementation